sagemath/sagewiki_to_gh-2022-10-10/pAdicSageDaysAbstracts.md

 ## page was renamed from pAdicSageDaysAbstracts
 Abstracts for the talks at [[padicSageDays|Sage Days 36]].

+<<Anchor(Buhler)>>
+== Stable p-adic recursions (Joe Buhler) ==

+Michael Somos and Lewis Carroll found, respectively, one (circa 1990) and two dimensional (circa 1866) recursions that, unexpectedly, generate integers and satisfy the so-called Laurent phenomenon.
+David Robbins observed that the Carroll recursion seems to have an unexpected stability over DVRs when computed with finite precision.
+This conjecture seems to apply to the Somos recursions and to the much more general context of cluster algebras.
+I'll explain how some special cases of these conjectures can be proved, discuss some techniques for p-adic experiments on these conjectures, and explain how the conjectures can be reinterpreted in an entirely algebraic context that generalizes the Laurent phenomenon.
+This is joint work with Kiran Kedlaya.

+Monday 2:00-3:00

 <<Anchor(Voight)>>
 == Arithmetic aspects of triangle groups (John Voight) ==